My Top 60 Favorite Romantic Comedies

 she was stealing our hearts on the big screen as one of the major 'it" girls of 80's cinema.

-Working Girl proves that when it comes to career ascension, office politics, straight or crooked, affect the female side as much as the male.
+Working Girl is a story that proves that when it comes to career ascension, the office politics that are usually involved, whether they be straight or crooked, affect the female side as much as the male.
 More so if the female is wearing a skirt, since it's usually best not to reveal one's unmentionable secrets when climbing the corporate ladder.

 Today's ambition-driven woman would look smart in something more along the lines of a nice conservative pant suit.